Our goal is to be a 100% voting congregation.

 Vote by Mail – ALL REGISTERED VOTERS

-Must renew their vote-by-mail ballots in 2024.
+You must renew your vote-by-mail ballots in 2024.
 Even if you have in the past voted by mail, that registration has expired, and you must apply again for all 2024 elections.
 We urge all voters to order a vote-by-mail ballot even if you plan to vote in person early or on election day.
 You never know what may happen and it is good to have the mail ballot, even if you ultimately do not use it.

 Early Voting:

-In Miami-Dade County, early voting begins on Monday, August 5, and closes on Sunday, August 18.
+In Miami-Dade County, early voting begins on Monday, October 21, and closes on Sunday, November 3.
 The hours for voting change depending on the day, so check the full calendar before heading out to the polls.
+You may not vote at these locations on election day unless they are also your local precinct.

 Election day: